nemmusu/gpt-api/README.md

 python compile_cx_freeze.py build
 ```

-This command will create a structured package with folders containing the executable and necessary libraries.
+This command will create a structured package with folders containing the executable and the necessary libraries.

-# Screenshot
+## Executable <a name="executable"></a>

+In the `dist` folder, there is an executable version of the program (already compiled and ready to use) and the corresponding configuration file to be modified with the correct data.

+## Screenshots <a name="screenshots"></a>

 ![Screenshot GPT API](https://github.com/nemmusu/gpt-api/blob/main/screenshots/interface-example.png)